1jour1vin

 About the wine:

 Very ripe and aromatic, with hints of dried herbs.
 A lovely mouthfeel, with full-bodied yet very fresh and juicy tannins, offering notes of freshness, mint, wet stone, and blueberry.
-A somewhat grainy, chalky, and powdery texture, yet soft and not at all harsh.
-Possesses all the qualities of a fine wine, and the tannins will soften with aging.
-I enjoy it.
+The texture is somewhat grainy, chalky, and powdery, yet smooth and not at all astringent.
+It possesses all the qualities of a fine wine, and the tannins will soften with aging.
+I really like it.
 4% Petit Verdot rounds out the blend.
 2034–2050

 Hachette Wine Guide